influxdata/docs-v2/content/kapacitor/v1.6/nodes/query_flux_node.md

     parent: nodes
 ---

-The `fluxQuery` node defines a source and a schedule for processing batch data.
+The `QueryFlux` node defines a source and a schedule for processing batch data.
 The data is queried from an InfluxDB bucket and then passed into the data pipeline.

 ##### Example